v-finance/camelot/doc/sphinx/source/doc/manage.rst

  Managing a Camelot project
 ############################

-:Release: |version|
-:Date: |today|

 Once a project has been created and set up as described in the tutorial :ref:`tutorial-videostore`, it needs to be maintained and managed over time.

 .. seealso:: :ref:`doc-schemas`

-Two tools exist to assist in the management of Camelot projects:
+The command line tool :program:`camelot_admin.py` exist to assist in the management of Camelot projects.
-:program:`camelot_admin.py` and :program:`camelot_manage.py`.

 .. _camelot_admin: